RIKEN-RCCS/lens3/v2/doc/setting-guide.md

   - RedHat/Rocky 8.10
   - Golang 1.22
   - Valkey 7
-  - git
+  - Git

-IT IS HIGHLY RECOMMENDED THE SERVER HOST IS NOT OPEN FOR USERS.
+__IT IS HIGHLY RECOMMENDED THE SERVER HOST IS NOT OPEN TO USERS__.

 We assume RedHat/Rocky 8.10 and Golang 1.22 at this writing (on Aug 20th 2024).